 - Collect Offline: So many new small businesses make the mistake of only using online strategies to build their email list.
 Truth is, offline strategies are just as effective.
 If you have a physical store, put a sign up sheet at the front.
 If you go to an event, make sure that sign up sheet is front and centre.
 Anywhere people gather is an opportunity to collect emails.
 Don’t waste it.

-***Disclaimer: make sure to always ask for consent – in Canada, you need to have explicit consent in order to email someone.
-Learn more about it here.
+Tip: Don’t forget to ask for consent when collecting email addresses for marketing purposes – in Canada, you need to have explicit consent in order to email someone.
+Learn more about CASL (Canadian Anti-Spam Legislation).

 As a new and growing business, you’ll realize how crucial mailing lists are for acquiring, engaging, retaining, and selling to customers.
 Don’t sleep on this.
 Get started on building that list on day one.